-technique: glass fibre fabric, glass fibre cables, LED projector
+technique: acid on glass fibre fabric, LED projector

 edition: unique piece

 ARACHNE is an installation that deals with the topic of textile production, industrial female manual labour and global textile trading in a historic an contemporary context.